MDC Designation of Area for Building Emergency Management

 The decision to designate the area cannot be subject to a determination.

-Further information about what this means is available on the Building Performance website.
+Further information about what this means is available here:

 Why don't we just use the dangerous buildings and notices to fix powers?